AllYarnsAreBeautiful/ayab-manual/docs/installation/software.md

 Please make sure that you have installed the [SiLabs CP210x "VCP" Driver](http://www.silabs.com/products/mcu/pages/usbtouartbridgevcpdrivers.aspx) - it is required for use with most new boards.

-Download the DMG image from [ayab-knitting.com](https://ayab-knitting.com/ayab-software/), open the DMG image and drag&drop the app to your Application folder.
+Download the DMG image from our [Github Releases](https://github.com/AllYarnsAreBeautiful/ayab-desktop/releases/tag/v0.95) page, open the DMG image and drag&drop the app to your Application folder.
 Then run AYAB from your Application folder.

 Important: